UPDATED AUGUST 2025

 45-years old | St. Louis County, Missouri

-Adonis Reddick, 45-years old, was fatally attacked by his own pit bull.
-He was discovered dead by family members at his home near Spanish Lake.
+Adonis Reddick, 45-years old, was killed by his own pit bull.
+He was found dead by family members at his home in the 2200 block of Redman Road near Spanish Lake around 10:30 am.
 Family members had not heard from him for a few days so they stopped by to check on him.
-They found him lifeless with bite injuries and his pit bull, named Milow, loose in the house behaving extremely aggressive.
-St. Louis County police responded to the home and shot and killed the pit bull because police and animal control could not control it.
+They found him lifeless with bite injuries and his pit bull, "Milow," loose in the house behaving extremely aggressive.
+St. Louis County police officers responded to the residence and shot and killed the pit bull because law enforcement could not control the animal.
 Another dog in the house, a female German shepherd-mix, was taken into custody without incident.
 The county medical examiner determined that Reddick died of "penetrating and perforating" wounds to the neck, St. Louis County police spokesman Shawn McGuire said.
 Reddick had developmental disabilities and is remembered as a powerful advocate for others living with disabilities.
 In 2015, Reddick won a national award, the Self Advocate of the Year Catalyst Award, for his efforts to educate and support others with disabilities. [source citations]

 Date of death: May 9, 2016 Chained: No